These are my people…

 And … here’s me!

 You’ve seen all this above, only here I’ve started it all off with me, going back 14 generations.
 I was born in Grand Rapids, Michigan, a middle child of 5.
 I graduated from South High School in G.R. in 1966, then Michigan State University in 1970.
 After college, I went to the Chicago Theological Seminary where I met Mary Susan – and the rest is history.
 I served in campus ministry and local church ministry, and served as a teacher’s aide in an Indianapolis elementary school for a few years.
-I retired from active ministry in 2005 and turned to local political activism, helping elect our Mayor three times, our County Supervisor once, and Benicia City Council member Steve Young once.
+I retired from active ministry at the end of my service with the Benicia Community Congregational United Church of Christ in 2005.
+Then, after a cross-country blogging trek with American Indian Movement co-founder Dennis Banks and others on Sacred Run 2006, I turned to local political activism, helping elect our Benicia Mayor Elizabeth Patterson three times, our Solano County Supervisor Linda Seifert once, our City Council member Kari Birdseye once, and Steve Young first as our City Council member and later as our Mayor.
 I taught myself to design and maintain websites, and helped organize on local issues with my online presence at The Benicia Independent.
-I am especially proud to have played a major role in defeating our local refinery’s proposal to bring in crude oil on trains – see SafeBenicia.org and my Crude-By-Rail pages on the Benicia Independent.
+I am especially proud to have played a major role in defeating our local refinery’s proposal to bring in crude oil on dirty and dangerous oil trains – see SafeBenicia.org and my Crude-By-Rail pages on the Benicia Independent.
+I retired from most of my public service volunteer roles in 2023, giving over ownership of the Benicia Independent to a contributor group led by Nathalie Christian, who is doing an excellent job.